-The University of Texas at Austin established the national Prenatal-to-3 Policy Impact Center at the LBJ School of Public Affairs with initial support from the Pritzker Children’s Initiative, a project of the J.B. and M.K.
-Pritzker Family Foundation, and the Buffett Early Childhood Fund.
-The Policy Impact Center is led by Dr. Cynthia Osborne, Associate Dean and Director of the Child and Family Research Partnership at the LBJ School.
+The University of Texas at Austin established the national Prenatal-to-3 Policy Impact Center at the LBJ School of Public Affairs in 2019.
+The Policy Impact Center is led by family policy scholar and demographer Dr. Cynthia Osborne, Associate Dean and Director of the Child and Family Research Partnership at the LBJ School.

 Guiding Principles of the Policy Impact Center

 - Investing in children in the earliest years is essential for their healthy development.
 We must invest in children’s families and the institutions that serve them to promote the health and wellbeing of infants and toddlers.

 - We should strive to close persistent disparities in outcomes between race and ethnic groups and by socioeconomic status.

 - We are guided by evidence, but mindful and honest about the limits of the research base.
 We want to encourage the adoption of effective policies AND support and evaluate innovative strategies to strengthen children and families.